 Tip: Treat yourself to a ‘new to you’ food at least once a month, and a healthy ‘splurge’ food at least once a week.
 This tip goes double for all of you just venturing a dairy-free or other free-from diet.
 Now is the time to explore!
 Read on, this tip gets better …

-It wasn’t until I signed up for a CSA that I discovered the fun and excitement of trialing new-to-me foods.
-Sure, I still love my banana smoothies and an almost-daily heap of my still favorite veggie, broccoli, but throwing a new food in the mix on occasion really perks up my interest in from-scratch meals, and helps me to expand the variety in my diet.
+I confess, even though I love whole foods and eating seasonally, I can easily get caught in an ordinary repetitive rut … It wasn’t until I signed up for a CSA that I discovered the fun and excitement of trialing new-to-me foods.
+Throwing a new food in the mix on occasion really perks up my interest in from-scratch meals, and helps me to expand the variety in my diet.

 Keep in mind, the “new” or “reintroduced” food could be fruit, vegetables, whole grains, organic meats, wild seafood, a drink (think herbal or antioxidant tea, kefir, or kombucha), a wholesome baking ingredient, or even or even a fun “superfood” like maca, acai, or mulberries.
 The sky is the limit!

-Fresh Maple-Fig Spread
+Special Diet Notes: Fresh Maple-Fig Spread

-- 1/2 to 1 Tablespoon Maple Syrup (can sub honey or agave)
+- ½ to 1 tablespoon maple syrup (can sub honey or agave)

-Grind the cashews or almonds somewhat into a powder (I use an electric spice/coffee grinder).
+- Grind the cashews or almonds somewhat into a powder (I use an electric spice/coffee grinder).
 Add all ingredients to your food processor, and pulse, chop, or blend to your desired consistency.
 I made mine fairly smooth, but with some walnut chunks.
 Feel free to adjust the sweetness, salt, and spices as desired.